doodosina-c/ldu-decomposition/README.md

 A vector of unknowns.
 #### Notes
 The data types of arrays `L`, `D`, `U` must be `numpy.float64`, `P`, `Q` must be `numpy.int8`.

+---

+For more information on the implementation, see: https://github.com/doodosina-c/ldu-decomposition-paper